Have you had someone in your life that’s been a great encourager?

 - Give words of blessing.
 When we bless others, we release the blessing of God on them.

 - Put together a care package.
-Who wouldn’t want to receive this tangible box of love and encouragement?
+Who wouldn’t want to receive a tangible box of love and encouragement?

 - Smile.
 Often.
 A smile can change the trajectory of someone’s day.